 Sweet potatoes and chickpeas are easy-to-digest fibers that are full of energy.
 Sunflower seeds, flaxseed, and salmon oil are great sources of omega fatty acids that are fantastic for her skin and fur.
-The only real concern that we have about this product is the inclusion of pea protein, meaning that this could be responsible for the high protein content.
+The only real concern that we have about this best natural cat food product is the inclusion of pea protein, meaning that this could be responsible for the high protein content.
 But peas are a great source of nutrients and fiber.
 This option also comes in a big 10-pound. bag which is useful for multi-kitty households.

 5. Tender & True Organic Grain-Free Dry Cat Food